-Operational: Provide ongoing technical assistance services driven by the operational needs of the field to create effective, quality before an after school programs.
+Operational: Provide ongoing technical assistance services driven by the operational needs of the field to create effective, quality before and after school programs.

 Strategic: Conduct meetings and/or conversations with program leadership, management, and/or frontline teams focusing on organizational and programmatic practices while addressing identified needs.

 Los Angeles County After School Advisory Committee: meets six times a year, Grants Managers and Program Directors should attend, others are welcome.
-Foci of meeting is to update grantees on changes and information from California Department of Education-After School Program Office; updates on local, state and federal issues, resources and programs; and in-depth discussions/presentations on timely topics.
+The focus of the meeting is to update grantees on changes and information from the California Department of Education-After School Program Office; updates on local, state, and federal issues, resources, and programs; and in-depth discussions/presentations on timely topics.

-Local Learning Communities: Facilitation of defined local learning communities that bring together after school program providers from across region, business sector, rank and role focusing on the needs of the field, increasing individual learning, and learning community capacity.
+Local Learning Communities: Facilitation of defined local learning communities that bring together after school program providers from across the region, business sector, rank, and role focusing on the needs of the field, increasing individual learning, and learning community capacity.